Will Coinbase bounce back after massive crypto sell-off?

 Cryptocurrency platform Coinbase recovered mildly from fresh lows; investors had rushed for the exits when Bitcoin swung about US$10,000.

-- Coinbase Global Inc (Nasdaq: COIN) share price rises to US$233.40 per share
+- Coinbase Global Inc (All Sessions) (Nasdaq: COIN) share price rises to US$233.40 per share

 - The exchange suffered an outage amid cryptocurrencies’ price volatility

 - Analysts on average targeted COIN’s stock to reach US$405.15

 - Buy and sell Coinbase stocks with an IG account

 Shares of Coinbase, which operates the largest US cryptocurrency exchange, bounced back slightly on Thursday, finishing 3.8% higher at US$233.40.